Get Your Car Ready for Winter

 Batteries typically need to be replaced at least every four years, but they should be checked before extreme temperatures, even if they are three years old or less.

-Your repair shop in Denver can do a test for you to make sure your battery is ready for winter weather.
+Your repair shop in Denver, CO can do a test for you to make sure your battery is ready for winter weather.

 It is essential that you have your vehicle’s exhaust system checked.
 A leak can be deadly.
 Paddock Imports can inspect your entire exhaust system for leaks and look for holes or other problems that could cause toxic fumes to end up inside your car.